 (14) Ride the Bixi for free on Sunday

 Montreal has a bike system where you can grab and go and return to park the bike at one of their many stops.
 Everyone in Montreal was riding a Bixi, only three times did I see someone ride their own bike!
 Can we just pretend we did this?
 With much regret, I didn’t do it.
 I wasn’t prepared for a bike-riding kind of a day!
 I wasn’t wearing pants or shorts!
 Until the next time, Montreal.

 (15) Whisky and Cigars

 If you appreciate a good whiskey and a cigar every now and then, you’d love Whisky Cafe.
 The first room you enter, you’re braced with an extensive array of whiskeys, and the second room is behind two doors which lead you to the intimate and classic cigar room.
-The atmosphere and service was impressively set.
+The atmosphere and service were impressively set.
 I felt like I was in a part of the Titanic ship with how immersive the setting was.
 Order a flight or a single whisky – tasting sheets are provided with each flight guiding you through the taste and fragrance.

 (16) The best bagels ever.

 There are two places from where the Montreal folk get their bagels from: